CMSgov/ab2d/examples/AB2D_PowerShell_Directions.md

 # AB2D PowerShell Directions

+1. Note the following

-1. Note that these directions assume that you are on a Windows machine with PowerShell
+   - these directions assume that you are on a Windows machine with PowerShell

+   - sandbox is publically available

+   - production is only accessible if you machine has been whitelisted to use it

 1. Open PowerShell